JosephDuffy/Yarn-Ball/README.md

 Yarn Ball is a browser extension that replaces [`npm`](https://www.npmjs.com/) commands on webpages with their [`yarn`](https://yarnpkg.com) equivalents.
 It supports Chrome, Firefox, and Safari.

+## Installation

+Yarn Ball will be available via the [Chrome Web Store](https://chrome.google.com/webstore/detail/yarn-ball/hnoheojfnfoadajfnopmabmpcgmlkmlg), addons.mozilla.org, and the Safari Extensions Gallery.
+The README will be updated with links as they become available.

 ## Development

 To develop Yarn Ball locally run `npm start`, which will start a `webpack` watcher (note that changes to the `manifest.json` file will not be automatically recompiled).
 Compiled files are output to a `build` directory.